 Finally, there is the chance that you might actually get paid for the work.
 Then you not only get your foot in the door you also get a pay check.
 You may also get a lifelong client who respects you for taking a risk.

 The most obvious con for writing on spec is the risk that you don’t get paid for your work.
 The editor didn’t ask for this piece.
 There’s no obligation to accept it.
 There are many reasons why a client will reject your work.
 It may not fit their needs.
 They may have something similar ready for publication.
 They may just not like your piece.

 You can write a lot of queries and pitches in the time it takes you to perfect a piece for submission, so there’s a strong argument that you should spend time doing that rather than writing a fully honed piece on spec.
 Not sure how to query or pitch?
 There’s some useful information on this (and a template query letter you can adapt for any publication) in The Freelance Writer’s Success Kit.

 Evaluate the risk versus reward before you write a whole article on spec.
 To sum up, consider writing on spec if:

 - You know the publication accepts on spec pieces

 - You’re confident you can do a great job

 - Your pitch might get overlooked because you lack relevant clips

 - You think you can reuse your piece for another market, or use it as a sample in your writing portfolio

 Not even sure where to start with finding freelance writing guidelines online?
-Download our FREE list of Freelance Writing Markets That Pay Writers.
-Just put your email in the form below and we’ll send it over to you.
+Download my FREE list of Freelance Writing Markets That Pay Writers (and grab some other goodies at the same time).